| | |

 Exhibits cover all aspects of life in the DDR: education, work, the marketplace, surveillance by the Stasi, the media and music, and the excesses of the leadership.
 It’s all there.

-Video clips, touch screens, buttons to push, levels to pull: this museum is attractive for children too, even if they don’t understand what it’s about.
+Video clips, touch screens, buttons to push, levers to pull: this museum is attractive for children too, even if they don’t understand what it’s about.
 For adults, the explanatory signs in German and English give as much information as you’d like.

-My Review of the DDR Museum
+My review of the DDR Museum

-It seems to me, however, that it’s overflowing the space it occupies.
+While I found the museum extremely effective at keeping the history of the DDR alive and accessible, it was very crowded.
 It needs about double the floor space to make the experience more pleasant for visitors.
 I had to skip over some displays because of the crowds of people waiting their turn or just looking on.
+This might not be true all the time, but it was my experience.

 Have you visited this museum?
 What were your impressions?